livewires/audio-production/setup-guide.md

 ![Reaper license message](./images/reaper-trial.png)

+If you get a message asking you about an update, you can safely ignore and close the request - the update doesn't provide anything we'll be needing for this tech.

 Now it's time to check everything is setup correctly:

 - Open Reaper and select “File - Open Project”.